Roberto Riveros: Early life

 "stood out in the... youth system, made the jump to the first team in 2014, but never managed to establish himself" while playing for the club.

 Career

 Riveros played for Rodelindo Román in 2018.
 In 2022, Riveros signed for Chilean side Iquique.
 In 2023, he signed for Chilean side Recoleta.

+Riveros joined Curicó Unido for the 2026 season.
+He switched to Deportes Recoleta in June of the same year.

 Style of play

 Riveros mainly operates as a striker.
 He is known for his speed.

 Personal life

 Riveros was born in 1994 in Chile.
-He is a native of Puente Alto, Chile.
+He is a native of Puente Alto, Santiago.